-Looking for HR software to help with process automation?
+Looking for HR tech to help with automation?
 Check out our HR Software Guide to browse solutions.

 In this article...

 HR automation leverages technology to replace manual tasks with self-operating computer programs.
 Processes that are repetitive, mundane, and easily replicated, such as data entry, are usually the best candidates for automation.
 In fact, intelligent automation is one of the key ways in which artificial intelligence (AI) is currently impacting HR.
 Implementing even one human resources automation can also save time, which can make a tremendous difference for lean HR management teams.

 Start automating HR processes at the beginning of the employee life cycle with applicant tracking systems (ATS) and other recruitment software.
 These tools leverage automation to help hiring teams source and assess candidates more efficiently during the interview process.

 For example, Breezy HR lets you post one job to dozens of job boards with a single click instead of posting to each board individually.
 Once applications start rolling in, the software helps recruiters automatically sort and prioritize applications based on custom rules.
 Other critical tasks that Breezy HR can automate include interview scheduling, candidate follow-up, and compliance reporting.

 Automating hiring processes like these helps reduce time-to-hire metrics and improve candidate quality.